horovod/horovod/docs/tensorflow.rst

    For **TensorFlow v2**, when using a ``tf.GradientTape``, wrap the tape in ``hvd.DistributedGradientTape`` instead of wrapping the optimizer.

+   **Note:** For model parallel usecases there are local variables (layers) that their gradients need not to be synced (by allreduce or allgather).
+You can register those variables with the returned wrapper optimizer by calling its ``register_local_var()`` API.
+Additionally, when using ``tf.GradientTape``, wrap the tape in ``hvd.PartialDistributedGradientTape`` instead of ``DistributedGradientTape`` and pass the local layers to it in order to register their local variables.
 .. raw:: html

     <p/>